“What Kafka was to the first half of the twentieth century, Philip K. Dick is to the second half.”—Art Spiegelman, author of MAUS

 “A wide-ranging selection of free-wheeling philosophical essays, and journal entries; humorous, thoughtful speeches; and plot scenarios. . . .
 For both casual and serious Dick fans, The Shifting Realities unearths some gems.”—Boston Phoenix

 Philip K. Dick was born in Chicago in 1928 and lived most of his life in California.
 He briefly attended the University of California, but dropped out before completing any classes.
-In 1952, he began writing professionally and proceeded to… More about Philip K. Dick
+In 1952, he began writing professionally and proceeded to write… More about Philip K. Dick